beeware/briefcase/docs/reference/commands/build.rst

     $ briefcase build <platform> <output format>

-.. admonition:: Build tool dependencies
+.. admonition:: Build tool requirements

     Building for some platforms depends on the build tools for the platform you're targetting being available on the platform you're using.
 For